-- Plexiglass barriers have been installed to serve as an engineered control where physical distancing of two metres is not possible. - Installation of barriers will maintain accessibility, security and safety of persons, as well as maintain the normal operation of proceedings. - The precise placement of plexiglass was dependent on the configuration of the courthouse and courtrooms.
-However, common areas for placement may have included: - Public counters - o Along the front and sides of the judicial dais and bench - o Along the front and sides of in-court personnel workstations - Along the front and sides of the tables for defense and Crown attorneys - In front of the witness stand - Interview rooms - In-take offices
+- Plexiglass barriers have been installed to serve as an engineering control where physical distancing of two metres is not possible. - Installation of barriers has ensured the maintenance of accessibility, security and safety of persons, and the normal operation of proceedings.

-After plexiglass barriers were installed, an assessment of audio systems was undertaken, and adjustments were made to address accessibility and quality of recording.
+- The precise placement of plexiglass was dependent on the configuration of the courthouse and courtrooms.
+However, common areas for placement may have included: - Public counters - Along the front and sides of the judicial dais and bench - Along the front and sides of in-court personnel workstations - Along the front and sides of the tables for defense and Crown attorneys - In front of the witness stand - Interview rooms - o Intake offices - After installation of plexiglass was completed, an assessment of audio systems was undertaken, and adjustments were made to address accessibility and quality of recording.

-Fixed Hand Sanitizer Dispensers
+Hand Sanitizer